laffan/alex-demo/README.md

 # The Alex Demos

-So we get to talking about text editors.
+So we get to talking about text editors...

 ## The demos